Exes and OMGs: Plot

 At night, the Liars and Caleb (Tyler Blackburn) are at Rosewood's main street, talking about the possibility of Noel Kahn being A.D., and Alison (Sasha Pieterse) reveals that Noel pushed a girl off the stairs in a party the Liars attended years ago.
-Hanna (Ashley Benson) insists that Noel is A.D., but the girls are indecisive, what makes Hanna angry.
+Hanna (Ashley Benson) insists that Noel is A.D., but the girls are indecisive, making Hanna angry.
 Caleb starts talking with Hanna about A.D., but a car interrupts them and ends up running over Caleb.
 Hanna sees Noel (Brant Daugherty) driving the car and screams.
 However, she wakes up and finds it was just a dream.
 A worried Hanna then goes to Caleb's and finds him hard at work trying to discover what is behind Mary Drake's files.
 Before Hanna leaves, he gives her a bug-free new phone.

 Aria (Lucy Hale) struggles with the possibility of Nicole being alive, and her relationship with Ezra (Ian Harding) becomes strained when she reveals that she deleted Nicole's call from his phone.
 Alison decides to return to work as a teacher at Rosewood High, but her students end up playing a trick on her.
 Emily (Shay Mitchell) receives a job-offer from principal Hackett (John O'Brien) to work as a swim coach at the school, and finds out that Paige (Lindsey Shaw) has returned to Rosewood and is also a candidate for the job.
 Spencer and Aria get together to find Dr. Cochran, with whom Noel was talking to the day before, and discover that he was responsible for the birth of both Mary Drake's children when she was hospitalized in Radley.

 Emily tries to convince Ezra that Aria deleted Nicole's call with only the best intentions.
 Hanna receives a strange visit from Mrs. Grunwald (Meg Foster), who says Hanna is in danger and increases Hanna's fear in relation to Noel.
 Paige reveals to Emily that she almost joined the Olympics, but a car accident ended up destroying that possibility.
 Aria buys a ticket for Ezra to get him closer to the latest news on Nicole, delaying their wedding.
 Hanna goes rogue and decides to work alone in an unknown plan to take down A.D. once and for all.